jamii/jamii.github.com/resume.md

 * Developed executable semantics for debugging the language design.

-* Demonstrated the use of partial evaluation to obtain compiler-like performance from an annotated interpreter, to further reduce development effort.
+* Demonstrated the use of partial evaluation to obtain compiler-like performance from an annotated interpreter, to further reduce development effort (https://youtu.be/BBUrQId0HhQ)

 ## Independent Researcher